-A QTIP trust is a trust for the benefit of a surviving spouse that was made eligible for an estate tax marital deduction because it was the subject of a QTIP election under $\S2056(b)(7)$.
+A QTIP trust is a trust for the benefit of a surviving spouse that was made eligible for an estate tax marital deduction because it was the subject of a QTIP election under §2056(b)(7).
 Such trusts typically provide that the surviving spouse is to receive all of the income of the trust on an annual basis.
 Such trusts are subject to the fiduciary income tax in the same manner as other irrevocable trusts.
 The QTIP status affects the estate tax status of the trust, but not the fiduciary income tax status.
+QTIP status is attained by making an election on the estate tax return of the first-to-die spouse.
+To determine the timeliness of a QTIP election, see Reg. §20.2056(b)-7(b)(4).
+In general, the election is timely if made on the last estate tax return filed by the due date, including extensions, or if not timely filed, the first estate tax return if filed after the due date.
+Oregon follows the federal rules for Oregon QTIP elections, but the Oregon Department of Revenue has informally indicated that Oregon Special Marital Property elections are not subject to the federal QTIP rules, and may be made on an amended Oregon estate tax return if not made on the original return.

 The next question is whether a credit shelter trust that has an Oregon QTIP election over part of it, or an Oregon Special Marital Property election over part of it, or a Washington QTIP election over part of it, needs to be treated as two trusts with two EINs and the resulting need to file two annual income tax returns.
 The answer is no. The two parts can be held in two separate accounts at a brokerage, for example, or the two parts can be held in one account with one percentage deemed to be the QTIP portion and another percentage deemed to be the non-QTIP portion.
 The advantage of two separate accounts is that the surviving spouse might decide to spend down the QTIP portion and not spend down the non-QTIP portion, in order to minimize state estate taxes on the second death.
 Regardless of whether one account or two accounts are used, only one EIN need be used, and only one income tax return needs to be filed.
 However, the use of one trust and one EIN to report the income of the entire trust on one income tax return is not universally accepted.
 Some accountants, for example, might insist on two trusts, two accounts, two EINs, and two tax returns.
+But the QTIP regulations specifically state that two trusts are not required.
+Reg. §20.2056(b)-7(b)(2)(ii).
+In fact the regulations state that if a single trust is to be divided into a QTIP trust and a non-QTIP trust, and "if, at the time of the filing of the estate tax return, the trust has not yet been divided, the intent to divide the trust must be unequivocally signified on the estate tax return."
+See also Reg. §20.2044-1(d)(3); Reg. §25.2519-1(c)(3).